Self-Help Center - Family Law Facilitator

 Litigants who would like procedural assistance or help determining the next steps in their case must contact us using our E-Correspondence System.
 E-Correspondence assistance is available to any self-represented party in a family law, domestic violence, family support or guardianship case filed in Sacramento County Superior Court.
 Please note that if you have a confidential file and your e-mail address does not match the address on file for you with the court, we will be unable to assist you via our E-Correspondence System.

-We no longer offer assistance via regular email.
-If you would like to continue receiving assistance without coming into our office, you must register and use our E-Correspondence System.
+We do not offer assistance via regular email.
+If you would like to receive assistance without coming into our office, you must register and use our E-Correspondence System.

 Family Court Resource Referral Program